Difegue/LANraragi/tools/Documentation/api-documentation/archive-api.md

 {% api-method-description %}
 Extract an Archive on the server, and get a list of URLs pointing to its images.
+This silently updates the `pagecount` field of the archive.
 {% endapi-method-description %}

 {% api-method-spec %}